Frequently Asked Questions

-Q. I have too many printing questions and need immediate assistance?
+Q. What if I have too many questions and need immediate assistance?

 Q. What is Offset Printing?

 A. Offset Printing is a widely used printing technique where the inked image is transferred (or “offset”) from a plate to a rubber blanket, then to the printing surface.
 When used in combination with the lithographic process, which is based on the repulsion of oil and water, the offset technique employs a flat (planographic) image carrier on which the image to be printed obtains ink from ink rollers, while the non-printing area attracts a film of water, keeping the non-printing areas ink-free.